History of Illinois: Politics after 1945

 Thompson was succeeded by Republican Jim Edgar who won a close race in 1990 against his Democratic opponent, attorney general Neil Hartigan, and was reelected in 1994 by a wide margin against another Democratic opponent, state comptroller and former state senator Dawn Clark Netsch.
 In the elections of 1992 and 1994, the Republicans succeeded in capturing both houses of the state legislature and all statewide offices, putting Edgar in a very strong political position.
 He advocated increases in funding for education along with cuts in government employment, spending and welfare programs.

-He was succeeded by yet another Republican, George H. Ryan.
+Edgar was succeeded as governor by yet another Republican, George H. Ryan.
 Ryan worked for extensive repairs of the Illinois Highway System called "Illinois FIRST".
 FIRST was an acronym for "Fund for Infrastructure, Roads, Schools, and Transit".
 Signed into law in May 1999, the law created a $6.3 billion package for use in school and transportation projects.
 With various matching funds programs, Illinois FIRST provided $2.2 billion for schools, $4.1 billion for public transportation, another $4.1 billion for roads, and $1.6 billion for other projects.
 In 1993 Illinois became the first Midwestern state to elect a black person to the US senate before the term of Carol Moseley Braun.
-The 1996 Democratic National Convention hosted in Chicago sparked protests, such as the one whereby Civil Rights Movement historian Randy Kryn and 10 others were arrested by the Federal Protective Service.